Manistee National Resort - The Revenge (231) 398-0123

 during the winter, with downhill slopes within a half hour's drive.
 Sand dunes and bluff lined beaches are a great attraction, located just 10 minutes from the resort.
 The main draw

 however, is golf.
-The Canthooke Valley and Cutters Ridge courses begin slowly but ultimately provide 36 holes of high quality, exciting golf, comparable to other 4 star courses in
+The Retreat and The Revenge courses begin slowly but ultimately provide 36 holes of high quality, exciting golf, comparable to other 4 star courses in the area.

-the area.
 Also on property is a beautiful driving range (grass and mats), short game area with practice bunker, and putting greens.
-A residential golf community with ridge line
+A residential golf community with ridge line building

-building sites overlooking fairways, greens and natural wetlands of the Cutters' ridge Course is in the works.
-For now, you will find complete seclusion amidst the natural Northern
+sites overlooking fairways, greens and natural wetlands of The Revenge Course is in the works.
+For now, you will find complete seclusion amidst the natural Northern Michigan

-Michigan setting, with two distinctively challenging courses to choose from.
-For more information, visit our page for the resort by clicking here.
+setting, with two distinctively challenging courses to choose from.
+For more information, visit the resort by clicking here.

 Both courses are well marked with 150 yard stakes quite visible in the fairways on all of the par fours and fives.
 These markers make great targets off the tee, especially to first